-information provided by the licensee in a reply to Commission staff's request for information, the Commission determined that the licensee of CIOG-FM is in compliance with its regulatory requirements.
-Reminders Local news - 5.
+Commission for any changes to the effective control of the undertaking.
+The Commission reminds the licensee that it must seek the Commission's approval prior to effecting a change of ownership and control of any licensed broadcasting undertaking.
+Local news - 5.
 Radio stations are an important daily source of local news and information for communities.
 Carrying on a broadcasting undertaking comes with conditions, regulatory obligations and responsibilities, which include contributing to the Canadian broadcasting system by ensuring that Canadians have access to local programming that reflects their needs and interests and informs them of important current issues. - 6.
 Although Broadcasting Regulatory Policy 2022-332 does not specify a minimum level of weekly news to be broadcast, it does specify the type of spoken word material that must be included as part of a station's local programming.
 In accordance with that regulatory policy, the Commission reminds the licensee that its station, in its local programming, must incorporate spoken word material of direct and particular relevance to the communities served, and that this programming must include local news, weather, sports coverage, and the promotion of local events and activities.
 In addition, the Commission encourages the licensee to ensure that a reasonable amount of daily local news and information is made available to those communities.
 Force and effect of broadcasting licences 7.
-Pursuant to section 22 of the Broadcasting Act, the broadcasting licence renewed in this decision will cease to have any force or effect should the broadcasting certificates issued by the Department of Industry (also known as Innovation, Science and Economic Development Canada) lapse.
+Pursuant to section 22 of the Broadcasting Act, the broadcasting licence renewed in this decision will cease to have any force or effect if the broadcasting certificate issued by the Department of Industry (also known as Innovation, Science and Economic Development Canada) lapses.
 Practical guide for radio licence renewals 8.
 To learn more about the Commission's review of compliance with requirements relating to radio licences, and about the radio renewal process, please consult the Commission's Practical guide to radio licence renewals.
-Secretary General Related documents - Revised Commercial Radio Policy, Broadcasting Regulatory Policy CRTC 2022-332, 7 December 2022 - Various radio and audio programming undertakings and network Administrative renewals, Broadcasting Decision CRTC 2021-298, 30 August 2021 • Various radio programming undertakings - Administrative renewals, Broadcasting Decision CRTC 2020-381, 27 November 2020 This decision is to be appended to the licence.
+Secretary General Related documents - Revised Commercial Radio Policy, Broadcasting Regulatory Policy CRTC 2022-332, 7 December 2022 - Various commercial radio programming undertakings Administrative renewals, Broadcasting Decision CRTC 2021-297, 30 August 2021 This decision is to be appended to the licence.

-Appendix to Broadcasting Decision CRTC 2023-193 Terms, conditions of service, expectations and encouragement for the English-language commercial specialty (Religious music) radio programming undertaking CIOG-FM Charlottetown, Prince Edward Island, and its transmitter CIOG-FM-1 Summerside Terms The licence will expire 31 August 2030.
+Appendix to Broadcasting Decision CRTC 2023-269 Terms, conditions of service, expectations and encouragement for the commercial ethnic specialty radio programming undertaking CHHU-FM Halifax, Nova Scotia Terms The licence will expire 31 August 2030.